 My life is so boring!
 (I didn’t know this person, but we were sitting at the same happy hour spot, and it was such a great happy hour spot.
 Who are these people being bored at a happy hour with free tacos?
 Yes, free tacos.)

-If you are brave enough to admit to yourself that you can relate to these Debbie Downers (don’t worry, no one has to know), here are 4 quick and easy flips to get happier in seconds:
+If you are brave enough to admit to yourself that you can relate to these Debbie Downers (don’t worry, no one has to know), here are 4 quick and easy flips that’s teach you how to be happier in seconds:

 1. Focus on the Good Over the Bad

 No matter how spectacularly blah-tastic your life seems right now, there are some shiny little objects you can hold on to.
 Do you have a warm place to sleep at night?
 Is your favorite TV show on the DVR, just waiting for you and a tub of ice cream?
 Did you just send out a meme to everyone you know and now the lols are rolling in?
 Is there a taco with your name on it out there in the universe (bonus points if it’s free!)?

 Can you, your heart, and your brain land on at least 5 good things?
 Are there 5 things in your life that give you at least a glimmer of joy, hope, or just make you say, “Umm, yes, please!”
 Good.
 You are so lucky.
 You have so much to be happy about.

 2. Look back with gratitude instead of regret

 Every single thing that has happened to you in your life, every fall, every misstep, every lost lover, every forgotten opportunity, and even every mistake you’ve ever made has made you the you you are right now (there’s a heck-ton of “you”s in that sentence, but hey, this is self-help, and self-help is the one time where it really is ALL ABOUT YOU!)